akka/alpakka/docs/src/main/paradox/amqp.md

 Java
 : @@snip [snip](/amqp/src/test/java/docs/javadsl/AmqpDocsTest.java) { #queue-declaration }

-Here we used @scaladoc[QueueDeclaration](akka.stream.alpakka.amqp.QueueDeclaration) configuration class to create a queue declaration.
+Here we used @apidoc[QueueDeclaration] configuration class to create a queue declaration.

-Create a sink, that accepts and forwards @scaladoc[ByteString](akka.util.ByteString)s to the AMQP server.
+Create a sink, that accepts and forwards @apidoc[akka.util.ByteString]s to the AMQP server.

-@scala[@scaladoc[AmqpSink](akka.stream.alpakka.amqp.scaladsl.AmqpSink$)]@java[@scaladoc[AmqpSink](akka.stream.alpakka.amqp.javadsl.AmqpSink$)] is a collection of factory methods that facilitates creation of sinks.
-Here we created a *simple* sink, which means that we are able to pass `ByteString`s to the sink instead of wrapping data into @scaladoc[WriteMessage](akka.stream.alpakka.amqp.WriteMessage)s.
+@apidoc[AmqpSink$] is a collection of factory methods that facilitates creation of sinks.
+Here we created a *simple* sink, which means that we are able to pass `ByteString`s to the sink instead of wrapping data into @apidoc[amqp.WriteMessage]s.

 Last step is to @extref:[materialize](akka:stream/stream-flows-and-basics.html) and run the sink we have created.